ekoenig4/private_production/README.md

 It is developed for samples with double H boson production decaying to 4 b-quarks with early Run-3 conditions, but should be generalizable to any other sample as long as the correct gridpack, generator fragment and condition processing sequence are provided.

+The general workflow is to gather all required input files into a single directory (called "simpack").
+Then, small tests can be run in the terminal and larger production can be submitted to CRAB from within the simpack.
+This framework provides tools for building the simpack and monitoring the CRAB jobs.

 ## References
 - This repo was originally forked from the [private production repo by Evan Koenig](https://github.com/ekoenig4/private_production).
 - The appropriate processing sequences can be retrieved from here [this PdmV TWiki](https://twiki.cern.ch/twiki/bin/view/CMS/PdmVRun3Analysis) (for early Run-3, presumably similar pages exist for other data-taking eras).